citizens-guide-open-data/citizens-guide-open-data.github.io/guide/references.md

 # References are in alphabetical order and should be added in APA (American Psychological Association) format
 ---

+Arnstein, S. R. 1969.
+A ladder of citizen participation.
+Journal of the American Institute of planners, 35(4), 216-224.

 Baack, Stefan.
 2015.
 "Datafication and Empowerment: How the Open Data Movement Re-Articulates Notions of Democracy, Participation, and Journalism."
 *Big Data & Society* 2 (2).
 SAGE Publications: 1–11.

+Bloch, N. 2015.
+Citizen Science and Intellectual Property: A Guide for the  Perplexed.
+Geothink. <http://geothink.ca/citizen-science-and-intellectual-property-a-guide-for-the-perplexed/>

+Bonney, R. 1996.
+Citizen Science – A Lab Tradition, *Living Bird*, Autumn 1996.

+Bonney, R., Cooper, C. B., Dickinson, J., Kelling, S., Phillips, T., Rosenberg, K. V., & Shirk, J. 2009.
+Citizen science: A developing tool for expanding science knowledge and scientific literacy. *BioScience*, 59(11), 977-984.

+Borgman, C. L. (2012).
+The conundrum of sharing research data. *Journal of the American Society for Information Science and Technology*, 63(6), 1059-1078.

 Boyd, Danah, and Kate Crawford.
 2011.
 "Six Provocations for Big Data."
 In *A Decade in Internet Time: Symposium on the Dynamics of the Internet